Overview of Colorado Retirement Tax Friendliness

 How high are property taxes in Colorado?

-The average effective property tax rate in Colorado is 0.63%, tenth lowest in the U.S. That means that a typical Colorado homeowner pays about $630 in annual property taxes for every $100,000 in home value.
+The average effective property tax rate in Colorado is 0.49%, one of the lowest in the U.S. Because the median home value in Colorado is $394,600, that means the typical Colorado homeowner pays $1,951 in property taxes each year.
 Thanks to the senior property tax exemption (described below), seniors may be able to pay even lower rates than that.

 What is the Colorado senior property tax exemption?